OmniWatch vs. Norton LifeLock 2026: Budget-Friendly Coverage or Premium Identity Theft Protection?

 Some data collection and sharing is reasonable, such as to gain access to your credit reports.
 But sharing private data with third parties for marketing purposes is a drawback.

-OmniWatch states, "We may also share your personal information with advertisers and other third parties who may use it for advertising purposes, including to serve targeted advertising on unaffiliated third-party sites."
-However, it’s a notable positive, which we explain in our review, that OmniWatch is transparent about its data collection practices.
+OmniWatch states that it may share your personal information with advertisers and other third parties for advertising purposes.
+However, as we explain in our review, OmniWatch is notably transparent about its data collection practices, and this kind of data sharing is common among identity theft protection services.

 Which identity theft protection has better compatibility and customer support?

-Norton LifeLock offers better customer support options.
+LifeLock offers better customer support options.

 OmniWatch logo LifeLock logo